Board of Directors

 Kameran received a B.S. in Economics from Seattle University, and a Masters in Agricultural Economics from Clemson University.

 Jim is the president and executive director of ESA.
-He was the Federal Energy Policy Director at the Natural Resources Defense Council in Washington, D.C.
-Jim was also a staff attorney at the Southern Alliance for Clean Energy and the Legal Environmental Assistance Foundation where his focus was on clean energy and air pollution control policies.
+Jim was the Federal Energy Policy Director at the Natural Resources Defense Council.
+He was also a staff attorney at the Southern Alliance for Clean Energy and the Legal Environmental Assistance Foundation where his focus was on clean energy and air pollution reduction policies.

-Jim is chairman of the Arlington County Republican Committee in Virginia.
+Jim is a former chairman of the Arlington County Republican Committee in Virginia.
 He is a graduate of the University of Tennessee (B.A., political science) and the Cumberland School of Law in Birmingham, Alabama.

 Reed Watson is the executive director at Property and Environment Research Center (PERC).
 His research focuses on the implementation of market-based solutions to natural resource conflicts focusing particularly on public lands, water, and wildlife issues.
 With Terry Anderson and Brandon Scarborough, he co-authored Tapping Water Markets (RFF Press, 2012).